-If you look at zoning-related news in Massachusetts towns, you might spot this sentence — "angry (group) gathered at Town Hall to voice their concerns over..." somewhere in the lead paragraph.
-As a real estate attorney who has permitted hundreds of residential and commercial buildings in dozens of municipalities across Massachusetts over twenty years, I've been part of many discussions on both sides about preserving the "small town feel" of a suburban area.
-It begs the
+In any given Massachusetts town right now, a zoning-related news story probably begins with "angry/concerned citizens gathered at Town Hall..." somewhere in the lead paragraph.
+As a real estate attorney who has permitted hundreds of residential and commercial buildings in dozens of municipalities across Massachusetts over twenty years, I've witnessed many contentious discussions at Town Hall about preserving the "small town feel" of a suburban area.
+The answer has and always will be - planning.

 Planning for your future and what will happen to your estate upon passing is a topic that every person should discuss.
 Everyone's goal should be to minimize delay and expense when dealing with not only their financial accounts, but their entire estate plan.
 If your estate plan is done correctly, there should be minimal- to-no cost upon your passing and the transfer immediate.
 My opinion is that probate should be avoided whenever possible, due to